 Testers often start sessions with certain expectations and hypotheses – but you must be open-minded and objective when you analyse the results.
 A good designer is one who is flexible enough to accept the weaknesses of their own design, and aims to constantly improve.

-The only way to achieve useful insights that will make a real difference to your design is through careful planning, following the ideas I’ve outlined here.
+The only way to achieve useful insights that will make a real difference to your design is through careful usability test plans, following the ideas I’ve outlined here.
 Otherwise, you risk recording distorted results, with no actionable improvements – or even worse, making amendments that create a detrimental user experience.

 If you would like to run usability testing sessions, Cyber-Duck can help you with one-off consulting, or conduct high-quality testing on your behalf.
 Please get in touch to find out more.